jtluoto/copilot-exercises/README.md

    - Change the definition of the Pet object
    - GET /pet/{id} only returns a Pet if the pet in question has the status "available"
    - Add validation of the Pet object to POST /pet
+5. Inject a bug in the code and check if /fix can spot it
+6. Use /explain on part of the code and see if it produces the correct explanation

+Not confident with REST APIs?
+Implement a class with the following helper methods and unit tests for them.
+Perform rest the steps listed above.
+- Count vowels
+- Is a prime number
+- Generate Fibonacci sequence up to n terms
+- Count the number of lines in a file
+- Check if a string is a palindrome

 ### Exercise 3: Repository Custom Instructions
 Custom instructions is a feature that enables automatically inserting contextual details (e.g. about coding conventions, used technologies, project structure etc) to every prompt you make.
 Repository Custom Instructions make it possible to share the same custom instructions among your team.